-We tested the Haanjo Carbon Comp, which sits at the top of the line and comes in at $2,199.
+It sits at the top of the line and comes in at $2,199.
 For the money, it offers a pretty appealing spec from name brands.
-A Shimano groupset, Hed wheels, TRP brakes and Schwalbe tires all come from recognizably quality brands and had us excited to get out on the road less travelled to test it.
+A Shimano groupset, Hed wheels, TRP brakes and Schwalbe tires all come from recognizably quality brands and had us excited to get out on the road less traveled to test it.

 Shimano’s great value 105 groupset offers reliably high quality shifting across the huge range of the 1—32 cassette and the 46/36 chainrings.

 At first the high gear of a 46×11 looked small, but the combination of the larger tires (700x40c) and the nature of the rides we took this bike on (mostly off road or on dirt roads) meant that we were never left wanting a higher gear.

 We certainly appreciated the 36×32 on double digit gradients with low traction.